dave-shawley/sphinx-swagger/README.rst

 -------------
 This extension contains a few useful configuration values:

+:swagger_description:
+   Sets the description of the application in the generated swagger file.
+   If this is not set, then the "description" value in ``html_theme_options`` will be used if it is set.

 :swagger_file:
    Sets the name of the generated swagger file.
 The file is always generated in the sphinx output directory -- usually *build/sphinx/swagger*.